 Other factors can include the disposition of the infant, such as staying away from different experiences.
-Avoiding food may be his way of expressing a hesitance to try foods that are new to him.
+Avoiding food may be their way of expressing a hesitance to try foods that are new to them.

 It’s important to note that many children develop different eating patterns at some time in their lives, such as stubbornly refusing to eat vegetables for a while or opting for only chicken nuggets or fish sticks for dinner.
 For most children, those patterns usually subside on their own without the need for intervention.
 Individuals with ARFID have consistent or continually worsening problems with their food intake.

 The DSM-5 lists a variety of disorders which may trigger ARFID, including:

 - Anxiety disorders

 - Autism spectrum disorder

 - Eating disorders are familial illnesses.
 Traits like temperament predispose people toward developing a disorder that may be passed from generation to generation.